Crafting Your Own Natural Toothpaste

 1. Open the probiotic capsule and empty the contents into a large glass bowl.
 Add remaining ingredients and mix with a wooden spoon until thoroughly combined.
 Toothpaste should have a solid consistency like modeling clay.

 2. Transfer the mixture to a small glass jar and tightly secure lid.
 Keep out of direct sunlight and away from heat since coconut oil will melt.
+Do not put it in a toothpaste tube as it might harden and not squeeze out well.

 To use: Apply a pea size amount to toothbrush, wet toothbrush with filtered water and then brush teeth.
 If toothpaste feels too clay-like, wet toothbrush with filtered water again.
 Do NOT spit toothpaste down the sink.
 Coconut oil solidifies at room temperature and, therefore, can clog drains.
 Instead, spit toothpaste into a trash can.